 Below: A Ninebark in flower.
 Note the arching branches.

-Varieties: Physocarpus opulifolius is the only species of the genus found in Minnesota, although two varieties of this species are recognized: var. intermedius has fruits that are covered with starry shaped hairs and var. opulifolius has fruits without hair.
-The MN DNR however does not report varieties of this species by county location.
+Varieties: Physocarpus opulifolius is the only species of the genus found in Minnesota and is the most widespread species of the genus in North America.
+Some references will list two varieties of this species: var. intermedius has fruits that are covered with starry shaped hairs and var. opulifolius has fruits without hair.
+In the most recent update, Flora of North America (Ref.
+W7) does not support division of the species into two varieties.
 For the home landscape a cultivar named 'Summer Wine' is available which, throughout the growing season, has much of the purplish fall coloring of the native plant.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.